-- Driving in Kenya.
+- Driving.
 This mostly applies to jobs that will require travelling to the field.
 You not having to be accompanied by a driver every time you are sent out will put you above the rest as it saves time and resources.
 Enrolling in that driving school near you will only cost you around Sh.
 10,000 and will take you a month of daily one hour lessons, both theory and practical.

-- Team leadership in Kenya.
+- Team leadership.
 While you are still jobless, instead of sitting around with your fellow unemployed friends wallowing in self pity or engaging in non beneficial activities, you could come together and start a few projects like tree planting, selling seedlings or beekeeping.
 Being the head of a group of thinkers like this will expose your leadership skills to your potential employer.
 After all, in case you never land a job, such activities could end up being your source of daily bread for a long time.

 - Volunteering.
 This will help you in answering that question, “what are you doing currently?”
 Volunteering at an institution where you offer services similar to those you wish to be employed for will not only show you commitment towards that particular career, but give you the hands-on experience that employers are looking for.